redpony/cmu-mt-11731/hw2.md

 It's as simple as that!
 There is a baseline feature extractor called `./extract` and code to fit the data. **Note:** You will need to install the [`creg` regression package](https://github.com/redpony/creg) to run the fitting code, [download the source tarball](http://demo.clab.cs.cmu.edu/cdec/creg-2014-02-18.tar.gz).
 Building `creg` will require installing the [Boost C++ libraries](http://www.boost.org/) or using a machine where they are installed.

+**Important:** in order for the `fit` command described below to function, you set the `CREG` [environment variable](http://en.wikipedia.org/wiki/Environment_variable) to point to your `creg` binary.
+This looks something like the following:

+    export CREG=/path/to/creg/creg/creg

-The general workflow (1) feature extraction, (2) parameter fitting, (3) computing the scores for the training/dev/test data, and (4) evaluation.
+The workflow for this project involves four parts: (1) feature extraction, (2) parameter fitting, (3) computing the scores for the training/dev/test data, and (4) evaluation.
 You will find scripts to do all of these things:

     ./extract > myfeatures.json
     ./fit --l2 1.0 < myfeatures.json > weights.json